-I am a Ph.D.
-Candidate in Comparative Politics in the Department of Political Science at the University of Wisconsin-Madison in August 2019.
+I earned my Ph.D. from the Department of Political Science at the University of Wisconsin-Madison in August 2019.
 I am currently a Research Fellow in the Governance Cluster at the Institute of Development Studies, University of Sussex.
-My research centers on legislative institutions, social policy and the Catholic Church in Latin America, with a particular focus on gender and politics.
-My dissertation project, “Exchanging Legitimacy, Preserving Hegemony: Party Competition, the Catholic Church and Gender Policy in Mexico” analyzes Latin America’s puzzling variation in reproductive health and family policy through an empirical focus on subnational Mexico.
+My research centers on gender and politics in Latin America, with a specific emphasis on party politics, religious institutions, and social movements.
+My book project, Party Competition, the Catholic Church and Moral Gender Policy in Mexico analyzes Latin America’s puzzling variation in reproductive health and family policy through an empirical focus on subnational Mexico.

 I hold a B.A. in Development Studies from the Department of Government at Uppsala University and a Master’s degree from the University of Wisconsin-Madison.
 Before coming to the IDS, I was a postdoctoral fellow in the SCRIPTS Cluster of Excellence at the Freie Universität zu Berlin.
 My work has appeared in Development and Change, Social Politics, and is forthcoming in Latin American Politics and Society.